21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as a Forensic Nurse: Forensic nurses collect biological evidence for criminal investigations to determine someone’s cause of death or to provide evidence of sexual assault.
 They can also testify in court, and provide emotional support while assessing patients.

-Typical Requirements: After passing your NCLEX-RN exam and gaining some experience as an RN, you can obtain certification as a sexual assault nurse examiner, complete an advanced forensic nursing certification program, or specialize as a nurse coroner.
+Typical Requirements: After passing your NCLEX-RN exam and gaining some experience as an RN, you can obtain certification as a sexual assault nurse examiner (SANE), complete an advanced forensic nursing certification program, or specialize as a nurse coroner.
 Learn more about how to become a forensic nurse.

-Average Salary: The average forensic nurse salary is $63,200 per year.
+Salary: The average forensic nurse salary is $64,000 per year.

 7. Geriatric Nurse

-What You’d Do as a Geriatric Nurse: Geriatric nursing jobs are expected to grow by 19–26% in the next 10 years.
-This increase is due to the aging population that wants to stay healthy as they live longer and for those who develop long-term illnesses, including cancer and Alzheimer’s disease.
-As a geriatric nurse, you care for older patients, help meet their basic needs, and administer advanced treatments for physical and mental conditions.
+What You’d Do as a Geriatric Nurse: Geriatric nurses treat the aging population, and these patients often develop long-term illnesses, including cancer and Alzheimer’s disease.
+As a geriatric nurse, you help meet older patients’ basic needs and administer advanced treatments for physical and mental conditions.

 Typical Requirements: You can become a geriatric nurse with your degree and RN license.
-After gaining experience, you can pursue Gerontological Nurse Board Certification (GERO-BC), which is recommended.
+After gaining experience, you can pursue Gerontological Nurse Board Certification (GERO-BC).
 Learn more about how to become a geriatric nurse.

-Median Salary: The median salary for a geriatric nurse is $78,500 per year.
+Salary: The median salary for a geriatric nurse is $79,400 per year.

 8. Home Health Nurse